-1.3 The closing date for receipt of on–line entries is by midday on Monday 27th September 2021.for students and teachers.
+1.4 The closing date for receipt of completed on–line entries is by 5pm on Monday 2nd October 2023 including teachers assessment.
 Under no circumstances will late entries be accepted.

-1.7 Submission of an entry will not ensure the acceptance of a project for the Exhibition.
+1.8 Submission of an entry will not ensure the acceptance of a project for the Exhibition.
 A panel of screening judges will select the projects to go forward for the Exhibition and their decisions are final.
-The Exhibition will take place virtually in 2022 and to take part, candidates must accept and comply with the Virtual Exhibition Rules which will be made available on notification of acceptance.
+The Exhibition will take place in person in from 10th to the 13th of January 2024 and to take part, candidates must accept and comply with the Exhibition Rules which will be made available on notification of acceptance.

-1.8 Students educated at home in the Republic of Ireland, i.e. not attending a registered school or college, are eligible to enter, provided that they are registered with the National Education Welfare Board (Republic of Ireland) and supply a copy of the registration certificate with their entry form.
+1.9 Students educated at home in the Republic of Ireland, i.e., not attending a registered school or college, are eligible to enter, provided that they are registered with the National Education Welfare Board (Republic of Ireland) and supply a copy of the registration certificate with their entry form.
 Students from Northern Ireland in similar circumstances should telephone 0800 917 1297 for guidance.

-1.11 Projects can be submitted in one of the following four categories by 27th September 2021:-
+1.12 Projects can be submitted in one of the following five categories by 2nd October 2023: –

 - Biological & Ecological Sciences